PederHA/inginious-coding-style/README.md

 ![Task list showing grades](doc/img/04_overview.png)

 To view detailed feedback, students can click on the new "Coding Style Grades" button in the task menu.
+NOTE: The button is only visible if the submission's coding style has been graded.

 ![Coding Style Grades task menu button](doc/img/05_studentbutton.png)